-This syllogism may appear similar to the Christological statements of syllogism #2, but entirely different realities are being stated.
+The syllogism we now propose to consider may appear similar to the Christological statements of syllogism #2, but entirely different realities are being stated.
 This syllogism pertains to those who are Christians, addressing the subsequent condition of those who have been regenerated by the receiving of divine life.

-As stated, the two statements are again illogical due to their apparent contradiction, but Theologic provides explanation of spiritual realities which natural logic cannot consider.
+We become what we were not before.
+We do not cease to be what we were before.
+As stated, the two statements are again illogical due to their apparent contradiction, but Theo-logic provides explanation of spiritual realities which natural logic cannot consider.